Search

 • If the welding operation must be done on steel or other conductive material, use an insulating mat under the operator.

-• Place the welding transformer in the close vicinity.
-In case of need or accident, the transformer can be switched off quickly to cut off the power source.
+• Place the welding transformer in a close vicinity.
+In case of an incident, the transformer can be switched off quickly to cut off the power source.

 • Do not hold or move the welding electrode holder and the welding return cable simultaneously when moving from one working position to another if the power source to the welding equipment has not been cut.